-In addition, the organization is required to make a copy of this form available for public inspection during regular business hours at the organization's principal office and at each of its regional or district offices having at least 3 paid employees.
+Both Forms 8871 and 8872 are available online 48 hours after the form has been filed and is considered available if you provide the online address to the requester.
+In addition, your organization must make a copy of these materials available for public inspection during regular business hours at the organization's principal office and at each of its regional or district offices having at least three paid employees.

-Penalties.
+Penalties

 The penalty for failure to allow public inspection of annual returns is \$20 for each day the failure continues.
 The maximum penalty on all persons for failures involving any one return is \$10,000.